 #18.
 Pick a place to meet if separated

 #19.
-1st stop the toilets!
+First stop, the toilets!

-There is nothing worse than being in a line and having to leave it for a toilet break.
+There is nothing worse than being in a line and having to leave it for a toilet break!

 #21.
 Go furthest to start